tommasocarraro-sony/recsys-agent/README.md

 First of all, clone this repository.

-Then, run the following command:
+Then, run the following commands in the root directory of the project:

-`conda create --name <env> --file requirements.txt`
+1. `conda create --name <env>`
+2. `pip install -r requirements.txt`

 Create a `.env` file and put it inside the root directory of the project.
 Add an OpenAI API key to the .env file, for example, `OPENAI_API_KEY=<your_key>`.